 That scenario plays out constantly.
 On a $50,000 kitchen remodel, change orders averaging 15-20% of the original contract value are common — $7,500 to $10,000 in costs that were not on the quote you signed.
 Some are legitimate.
 Many are not.
 And the difference between the two is often just a matter of knowing what to look for.

-How change orders work contractually
+How do change orders work contractually?

 A change order is a mutual agreement — a written amendment that adds, removes, or modifies work and adjusts the price accordingly.
 Both parties sign before the additional work begins.
 The document should specify the new scope, the additional cost, the impact on the project timeline, and the payment terms for the added work.
 That is the theory.
 In practice, change orders frequently arrive as a verbal phone call and a number scrawled on the back of a receipt.

-Legitimate vs. fabricated reasons for change orders
+What are legitimate vs. fabricated reasons for a change order?

 Construction genuinely involves discovery.
 You cannot see inside walls before you open them, and not every mid-project cost increase is a hustle.
 The question is whether the discovery was truly unforeseeable — or whether someone was just counting on you not knowing the difference.